Day-by-Day Recovery After Fraxel Dual: Realistic Healing Expectations

 How Long Does Fraxel Take to Heal?

-Fraxel healing follows a predictable timeline that supports the skin’s natural healing process and long-term skin regeneration.
-Because Fraxel is a non-ablative laser, recovery time is typically shorter than more aggressive resurfacing treatments.
-Most patients experience redness and swelling for several days, followed by flaking or peeling as new skin emerges.
-While visible recovery usually takes about one week, continued collagen remodeling occurs for weeks after treatment.
-Improvements in tone, texture, and overall clarity gradually become more noticeable as the skin fully heals.
+Fraxel Dual uses non-ablative fractional laser wavelengths of 1550 nm and 1927 nm, so recovery is typically shorter than with more aggressive ablative resurfacing treatments.
+Healing varies depending on the wavelength used, treatment intensity, treatment area, and individual skin sensitivity.
+Most patients experience redness and swelling for several days, followed by roughness, flaking, or peeling as the skin renews itself.
+Visible recovery usually takes about one week, while collagen remodeling and skin regeneration continue for several weeks or months.
+Improvements in tone, texture, and overall clarity gradually become more noticeable as the skin continues to heal.

 The Fraxel Laser Recovery Process: Day by Day